hongyicheng3/hy.github.io/README.md

 [See project](https://hongyicheng3.github.io/portfolio/random_forest.html) |
 [Download Jupyter file](assets/random_forest.ipynb)

-This project focuses on implementing a RandomForest to predict the likelihood of a customer buying a ticket based on features from 50000 bookings.
+This project focuses on implementing a RandomForest to predict the likelihood of a customer buying a ticket based on data from 50000 customer bookings.
 Using Python libraries such as **Pandas**, **NumPy**, **SciKit Learn** and **MatPlotLib**, I was able to prepare a dataset from a job simulation in Forage to implement a machine learning model.
 Then, I evaluated the model's performance, and prepared some visualisations on the performance.
 This project helped me enhance my skills in machine learning, data visualisation, and data manipulation.

 * * *